 In addition to leading the above-mentioned projects, she manages a team of experienced researchers with expertise in several fields, including library and museum services, education, health disparities, and research to inform strategic planning.
 Her team excels in population-based studies, as well as arts-based methods, to provide organizations with a broad array of options to meet their research needs that align with the organizational culture.

-Jennifer has a master's of public policy degree in nonprofit management and environmental policy from the University of Minnesota Humphrey School of Public Affairs and a bachelor's degree from the College of St. Benedict/St. John’s University (St. Joseph, MN).
+Jennifer has a master's of public policy degree in nonprofit management and environmental policy from the University of Minnesota Humphrey School of Public Affairs and a bachelor's degree from the College of St. Benedict/St. John’s University in Saint Joseph, Minnesota.

-Jennifer enjoys year-round outdoor activities, including downhill skiing, hiking, canoeing, camping, and finding great playgrounds to take her two young boys.
-She also enjoys traveling and has been to five continents, but is still hoping to make it to the southern hemisphere someday.
+Originally from Colorado, Jennifer enjoys year-round outdoor activities, including downhill skiing, hiking, canoeing, and camping, with or without her two kids.
+She also enjoys traveling and has been to five continents, yet never to the southern hemisphere.
+Maybe someday.